Pylons/pyramid/docs/narr/views.rst

 .. note::

-   Packages such as :term:`repoze.who` are capable of intercepting an ``Forbidden`` response and displaying a form that asks a user to authenticate.
+   Packages such as :term:`repoze.who` are capable of intercepting a ``Forbidden`` response and displaying a form that asks a user to authenticate.
 Use this kind of package to ask the user for authentication credentials.